1Hive/commons-license/README.md

 The conceptual and practical feasibility of the Hive Commons License is still being assessed.
 Any and all contributions are welcome and highly encouraged.
 Please don't hesistate to [open issues](https://github.com/1Hive/HCL/issues), or [join the discussion on gitter](https://gitter.im/1Hive).

-If you're an attorney with experience **drafting software license** or working with **non-profit software foundations** your efforts would be especially helpful at this stage!
+If you're an attorney with experience **drafting software licenses** or working with **non-profit software foundations** your efforts would be especially helpful at this stage!